MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 The next successful refresh operation, with *Run Date 1/15/2017*, needs to backfill the missing 13 days and refresh them.
 It also needs to refresh the previous nine days because they weren't refreshed on the normal schedule.
 In other words, the incremental range is increased from 10 to 22 days.

-The next refresh operation, with *Run Date 1/16/2017*, takes the opportunity to merge the days in December and the months in Q4 2016.
+The next refresh operation, with *Run Date 1/16/2017*, takes the opportunity to merge the days in December and the months in Q4 of 2016.

 ![Recovery from prolonged failure in dataflows](media/dataflows-incremental-refresh/dataflows-incremental-refresh-06.png)